 Jutland, Denmark: Days Three and Four

 Once we got over to Jutland, we stopped a bakery to have some coffee and well, you know, Danishes (they are not called that here).
 Delicious!
 We got back in the car and watched the cutest little towns with very old, very picturesque churches go by.
-It also gave me a chance to relax and read a book I am really enjoying: The Birth House, about mid-wives in Nova Scottia, by Ami McKay.
+It a

 By Monday afternoon we made it all the way to the northwest part of Denmark, an area that has the greatest concentration of wind energy installations in the country.
 The folk school was very interesting- an amazing place where all sorts of experiments around renewable energy has taken place.
 Among the things we saw while there were all sorts of solar panels, different turbines and blades, a home insulated completely by hay bales, a completely sustainable geodesic dome, and all sorts of buildings with passive solar uses.
 It was cool to learn also about how they are a folk school.